Klepac-Ceraj-Lab/ECHOAnalysis.jl/notes/metadata_questions.md

 - Each fecal sample has a `timepoint` associated with it in the sample ID, but they don't appear in the FilemakerPro database.
   How are the associated timepoints determined?
+- Many timepoints don't have associated dates.
+  Related to the preceding question, subject 426 as an example has stool samples linked to timepoint 5, but in the database there's no date on tp 5.
+- Are "collection#"s associated with fecal samples equivalent to timepoints?
 - What are the `timestamp` and `timestamp_acct` fields?
   They seems to be mostly empty.
 - Lots of babies have missing `dueDate`s in the `Delivery` section.